jessmed749/Longhorn-Network/README.md

   2. **Disconnected Graphs**:
      - Ensure that all connected components are handled independently.
   3. **Isolated Nodes**:
-     - A single student with no connections should form their own pod.
+     - A single student with no connections should form their own  .
   4. **Multithreading**:
      - Overlapping threads for friend requests and messaging must not corrupt shared resources.
      - Ensure all threads finish execution within a reasonable time frame.